qmk/qmk_firmware/users/ericgebhart/readme.md

    * Last key, matrix location and value.
    * Mods and locks
    * Map of the current layer.
 (Oled 128x64)
-   * keylogger
+   * key logger

  * Keyboards
-    * #include "map.h" is all that is needed in keymaps/*/keymap.c
+    * nothing is needed in keymaps/*/keymap.c
-    * Local definition of layout macros.
     * Layouts - keyboard matrix adaptation.
         * Adaptive.
 Usually taking 3x10 maps and filling the edges and thumbs.
         * 4x10 or whatever is possible.